 In mid-January 2014, the Atlantic Club closed, reducing the supply by 1.4 thousand daily parking spaces.
 Three more casinos closed in September of 2014; the Showboat and Revel, both at the beginning of the month, followed by Trump Plaza in mid-September.
 The impact of these three closures further reduced the daily parking spaces available at casino hotels in Atlantic City by 2.6 thousand, 3.4 thousand and 7.6 thousand respectively.
-The most recent monthly supply figures for casino parking spaces in Atlantic City indicates there were 1.1 million available parking spaces in March 2015, a reduction of 425 thousand or a 28% decrease from February 2014.
+The most recent monthly supply figures for casino parking spaces in Atlantic City indicates there were 1.1 million available parking spaces in September 2015, the same number available one year ago after the final closures.

 These significant shifts in the number of parking spaces presents a challenge when analyzing the Atlantic City Casino Parking Fee over time.
 Particularly with the most recent closures, simply examining the total fee provides little insight about per property performance relative to driving visitation to the remaining casinos.
-In order to account for this, we present, in Figure 3, the Atlantic Casino Parking Fee on a per supply basis (per 100 parking spaces) utilizing the figures displayed in Figure 2.
+In order to account for this, we present, in Figure 3, the Atlantic City Casino Parking Fee on a per supply basis (per 100 parking spaces) utilizing the figures displayed in Figure 2.
 Figure 3 is labeled with the annual high (labeled above the data series) and the annual low (below the data series) for each of the past 10 years.
-Highs occur in July or August, with the best recorded month occurring in July 2006 (\$285) and the current 12 month best occurring in August 2014 (\$184).
+Highs occur in July or August, with the best recorded month occurring in July 2006 (\$285) and the current 12 month best occurring in August 2015 (\$204).
 Typically, the slowest month is recorded in the winter months, the exception being March 2012 (\$152) and November 2012 (\$104), the latter of which being the result of Hurricane Sandy.
 The highest annual low recorded was in January 2007 (\$219).
 The low in the past twelve months was recorded in February 2015 (\$141).

-Figure 3: Atlantic City Casino Parking Fee per 100 Parking Spaces January 2005 to March 2015
+Figure 3: Atlantic City Casino Parking Fee per 100 Parking Spaces January 2005 to September 2015

 Figure 4 shows the year over year change in the Atlantic City Casino Parking Fee per 100 parking spaces for the prior 12 months.
 Following the closures of the final three properties in September of 2014, significant gains were seen in revenue when examining the tax on a per parking space basis.
-Double-digit gains were realized in March 2015 (12%), and three of the past six months (to include October 2014 and January 2015).
-Per property performance has increased on average for each month during the past ten months, dating back to the final casino closures of 2014.
+Double-digit gains were realized in eight of the past twelve months, including all three of the summer months of June, July and August.
+Per property performance has increased in each month during the past year.
 Clearly not all of the business previously captured by the Atlantic Club, Showboat, Revel and Trump Plaza was lost from the Atlantic City region, results that are in keeping with recently reported figures for gaming revenue in Atlantic City on a per property basis.

-Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, April 2014 to March 2015
+Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, October 2014 to September 2015